-Rhetorical appeals are strategies used in writing that are designed to persuade or convince.
+Recall that rhetorical appeals are strategies used in writing that are designed to persuade or convince.
 You can use these categories of convincing strategies to describe the various ways that you try to reach out to your readers and appeal to them so that they will agree with you and trust your arguments.